-L. Accounting for stock-based compensation:
+L. Accounting for share-based compensation:

-The Company accounts for stock-based compensation in accordance with ASC 718, "Compensation-Stock Compensation".
+The Company accounts for share-based compensation in accordance with ASC 718, "Compensation-Stock Compensation".

-ASC 718 requires companies to estimate the fair value of stock-based payment awards on the date of grant using an option-pricing model.
-The value of the portion of the stock-based payment award that is ultimately expected to vest is recognized as an expense over the requisite service periods in the Company's consolidated income statement.
+ASC 718 requires companies to estimate the fair value of share-based payment awards on the date of grant using an option-pricing model.
+The value of the portion of the share-based payment award that is ultimately expected to vest is recognized as an expense over the requisite service periods in the Company's consolidated income statement.